mdaneshyab/CPP-AP-Project/README.md

 ## Overview

-This repository contains two parts that explore and compare different implementations of a vector class in C++.
-The goal is to evaluate the performance of these custom implementations against the standard C++ `std::vector`.
+This repository contains a C++ project structured in two main parts, each focusing on different aspects of custom data structures and object-oriented design.
+The first part explores the implementation and performance comparison of custom vector classes against the standard C++ `std::vector`.
+The second part involves the creation of a complex `Device` class, which models real-world objects by aggregating various shapes and sub-devices, each with their own geometric and physical properties.

+The project emphasizes efficient memory management, performance benchmarking, and the practical application of object-oriented principles in C++.

 ---